Gordonby/BicepLessons/README.md

 ### Scenario : Empty Object Properties

-The scenario here is that an virtual network subnet is being created for Azure Application Gateway.
+The scenario here is that a virtual network subnet is being created for Azure Application Gateway.
 Conditonally, the subnet will have an NSG.
-However

 In the case of setting the condition on the subnet directly, the syntax doesn't work.
 It results in `Value for reference id is missing.
 Path properties.subnets[4].properties.networkSecurityGroup.`